wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 The WAMP Salted Challenge Response Authentication Mechanism ("WAMP-SCRAM"), is a password-based authentication method where the shared secret is neither transmitted nor stored as cleartext.
 WAMP-SCRAM is based on [RFC5802](https://tools.ietf.org/html/rfc5802) (_Salted Challenge Response Authentication Mechanism_) and [RFC7677](https://tools.ietf.org/html/rfc7677) (_SCRAM-SHA-256 and SCRAM-SHA-256-PLUS_).

+WAMP-SCRAM supports the Argon2 ([draft-irtf-cfrg-argon2](https://datatracker.ietf.org/doc/draft-irtf-cfrg-argon2/)) password-based key derivation function, a memory-hard algorithm intended to resist cracking on GPU hardware.
+PBKDF2 ([RFC2898](https://tools.ietf.org/html/rfc2898)) is also supported for applications that are required to use primitives currently approved by cryptographic standards.

 ##### Security Considerations

-With WAMP-SCRAM, if the password database is stolen, an attacker cannot impersonate a user unless they guess the password offline by brute force.
-WAMP-SCRAM supports strong password-based key derivation functions, such as bcrypt, scrypt, or Argon2.
+With WAMP-SCRAM, if the authentication database is stolen, an attacker cannot impersonate a user unless they guess the password offline by brute force.

-In the event that the server's password database is stolen, and the attacker either eavesdrops on one authentication exchange or impersonates a server, the attacker gains the ability to impersonate that particular user on that server.
+In the event that the server's authentication database is stolen, and the attacker either eavesdrops on one authentication exchange or impersonates a server, the attacker gains the ability to impersonate that particular user on that server.
 If the same salt is used on other servers, the attacker would gain the ability to impersonate that user on all servers using the same salt.
 That's why it's important to use a per-user random salt.

 An evesdropper that captures a user anthentication exchange has enough information to mount an offline, brute-force dictionary attack for that particular user.
 If passwords are sufficiently strong, the cost/time needed to crack a password becomes prohibitive.